CeamanCollins/pands-weekly-tasks/README.md

 Script that takes a positive floating-point number as input and outputs an approximation of its square root using Newton's approximation method.

+### Week 7:

+A script that takes in a file as a command line argument and counts the number of Es contained in the file while catching certain errors.

 # Setup

 1. Click the green Code button at the top right of this section.